Rebis Academy of Technology

-Rebis Academy of Technology is a privately owned institution in Toronto, Canada which provides professional training programs and courses in engineering and management.
+Rebis Academy of Technology is a privately owned institution in Toronto, Canada, which provides professional training programs and courses in engineering and management.

 History

-In 2004, Rebis Academy of Technology has been founded in response to the need for skilled Oil & Gas engineers and technicians in Middle East which were mostly in Abu dhabi, Dubai, Kuwait and Iran.
+In 2004, Rebis Academy of Technology has been founded in response to the need for skilled Oil & Gas engineers and technicians in Middle Eastm which were mostly in Abu Dhabi, Dubai, Kuwait and Iran.
 In 2012, Rebis Academy of Technology opened its new office as a head office in Toronto, Canada.

 Profile

 The Academy offers a wide variety of training programs and courses form introductory to advanced in the key areas of engineering and management for university or college graduates, entry-level or experienced engineers and managers.